lunacare/iOS-XDK/README.md

 $ carthage update
 ```

-Next drag `Atlas.framework` from `Carthage/Build/iOS` and `LayerKit.framework` from `Carthage/Checkouts/releases-ios` onto your project and link it with your application target.
+Next drag `Atlas.framework` and `LayerKit.framework` from `Carthage/Build/iOS` onto your project and link it with your application target.
 Then select your application target within Xcode, navigate to the *Build Phases* panel and click the `+` icon and select *New Run Script Phase*.
 Set the content to:

 ```sh
 /usr/local/bin/carthage copy-frameworks